-If a student does not pay their account when due, does not have a payment arrangement, or defaults on their payment arrangement, their account may be placed with a collection agency.
-If an account is placed with any collection agency, the student agrees to reimburse Virginia Wesleyan College for the fees of the collection agency, which will be based on a percentage at a maximum of 33.33% of the debt, and all costs and expenses, including reasonable attorney's fees, the College incurs in collection efforts.
+If students do not pay their account when due, do not have a payment arrangement, or defaults on their payment arrangement, their account may be placed with a collection agency.
+If an account is placed with any collection agency, the student must agree to reimburse Virginia Wesleyan University for the fees of the collection agency, which will be based on a percentage at a maximum of 33.33% of the debt, and all costs and expenses, including reasonable attorney's fees, the University incurs in collection efforts.

-There is a 10 day waiting period for release of a transcript of credits or a diploma after an account is paid in full through a collection agency.
+There is a 10-day waiting period for release of a transcript of credits or a diploma after an account is paid in full through a collection agency.